Vukkyy/userscripts/skribbl/README.md

 ## skribbl+ [(Install)](https://github.com/Vukky123/userscripts/raw/main/skribbl/skribblplus.user.js)
 The ultimate skribbl userscript.

+Change the settings my clicking on the Tampermonkey icon while on skribbl.io, then press "Settings" under skribbl+.

 Hide the chat, give everyone cosmetic crowns, take the owner's crown (cosmetic), stop yourself from typing more than the length of the word, play amazing music tracks, play in Norwegian, and more!

 Uses code from [skribbl.io+](https://github.com/Sv443/skribbl.io-plus) [(license)](https://raw.githubusercontent.com/Sv443/skribbl.io-plus/master/LICENSE) by Sv443.